Northland Fishing Tackle pros provide summer fishing tips on how to catch walleye, bass, and bluegills right now in the Midwest.

 When the jig hits bottom, shake it a couple of times, moving it no more than about 2 or 3 feet, then quickly reel it in and pitch to the next target.

 “This bait selects for big fish,” says Gussy, “and most bites come within five seconds of the bait hitting the water.”

 Brian ‘Bro’ Brosdahl

 “You have to find the warmest water in the lake,” Bro begins.
 “I’m generally seeking out muddy areas, typically on the north end, but that can change depending on which way the wind is blowing.
 And I’m looking for any kind of healthy vegetation.
-Boat harbors, canals, creek areas, are always good bets.
+Boat harbors, canals, and creek areas are always good bets.
 Little creeks more than rivers.
 You don’t want heavy current flow.”

 Big ‘gills, says Bro, “will be in some of the shallowest water you find, as shallow as maybe 15 inches.
-Good spots are often overlooked, because people don’t go shallow enough.
+Good spots are often overlooked because people don’t go shallow enough.

 “There will be fish in 4 to 8 feet, too, but when the sun comes out, they’re going to move up to places where the bottom is black and warm.”

 To find bluegills, Bro ties on a 1/8-ounce Thumper Jig, with a small plastic tail (Northland makes a wide variety of panfish-size plastics).
 The Thumper Jig has a “belly blade” that flickers, flashes, and flutters, helping to call up fish.